gdw-workshop/2019_GDW_Workshop/exercises/MrBayesTutorial.md

 ## Let’s start with the computer work.

-Download the [MrBayesData.zip](./MrBayesData.zip) file from the GDW github exercises folder, place it in *Desktop/GDW_Data*, and double click it to unzip.
+Download the [MrBayesData.zip](./MrBayesData.zip) file from the GDW github exercises folder.

+Place it in *Desktop/GDW_Data*, and double click it to unzip.

 Open a terminal window and cd to *GDW_Data/MrBayes*.

 ```

-# start Mr. Bayes
+# start Mr. Bayes with the 'mb' command

-> mb
+GDW2019: Desktop/GDW_Data$ mb
 ```

 If Mr. Bayes started properly you should now see some information about the version of Mr. Bayes you are using and that the prompt has changed.